louislimmarga/Cookbook/README.md

-# COMP3900 Computer Science Project - Internship404

-## Project 5 - CookBook - E-Commerce Recommender System
+##  CookBook - E-Commerce Recommender System

-### Group Members
-- Jenna Chan - z5259784
-- Trina (Ya-Ting) Chang - z5236461
-- Maria Cuyutupa Garcia - z5223865
-- Louis Limmarga - z5261841
-- Wincent Winarko - z5240353

 ### What is CookBook